 For several decades, infant immunization programmes around the world have been highly successful in using pertussis vaccines of documented quality to prevent severe pertussis in infants.
 WHO estimates that in 2008 global vaccination against pertussis prevented approximately 687 000 deaths.

 The main aim of pertussis vaccination is to reduce the risk of severe pertussis in infancy.
-To this end, the ongoing priority of immunization programmes worldwide is to vaccinate at least 90 percent of infants with three doses of high-quality pertussis vaccine, particularly where pertussis still poses a serious health problem in infants and young children.
+To this end, the ongoing priority of immunization programmes worldwide is to vaccinate at least 90 percent of infants with three doses of high-quality pertussis vaccine.

 WHO position paper